• Skip to primary navigation

 So if your Mother signed up as guarantor for your tenancy at a rent of £X her liability will automatically end if the rent goes up to £Y.

-Filed Under: Readers problems Tagged With: guarantees, rent
+Filed Under: Clinic Tagged With: guarantees, rent

-IMPORTANT: Please check the date of the post above - remember, if it is an old post, the law may have changed since it was written.
+Please check the date of the post - remember, if it is an old post, the law may have changed since it was written.

 You should always get independent legal advice before taking any action.

-Note that we do not publish all comments, please >> click here to read our terms of use and comments policy.
-Comments close after three months.
+Please read our terms of use and comments policy.
+Comments close after three months

 Never miss another post!

-Worried about Insurance?
+Worried about insurance?

 Disclaimer